 If you deinstall a test battery, the test results remain on the computer in the specified location (see FAQ item "How can I change the directory for saving the data?").
 Regular backups of the test results is recommended.

 The size of the stimuli is of central importance for a standardized test procedure; therefore, a uniform display on different screens is important.
-This also includes a fixed distance of the test person from the screen or a distance that is adapted to the image size; If the image size is set correctly, this should be around 60 cm.
+This also includes a fixed distance of the test person from the screen or a distance that is adapted to the image size.

 Psytest Psychological Test Systems distributes its products exclusively to trained graduate psychologists (Diplom, M.Sc. or B.Sc.) and other professional groups with appropriate expertise in psychological diagnostics.
 The test batteries concern psychological measurement instruments, which can only be performed or evaluated by qualified personnel or under their supervision.
 The interpretation of the test results may also only be carried out by qualified personnel.